emiago/gophone/README.md

 shows power of this libs.
 It is mainly developed for simple automated testing purpose, but with Simple API and better integration with other shell tools.

-Any feature/bug or supporting this is open for discussion, but more you can find m
+Any feature/bug or supporting/sponzoring is welcomed.

 ### Cross Platform builds:
 - [x] Linux amd64
+- [x] Linux arm64 (no call transcription supported)
 - [x] Windows
 - [x] macOS amd64 (***NOT SIGNED**) Check [MacOS malware detect](#macos-malware-detect)
 - [x] macOS arm64 (no call transcription supported) (***NOT SIGNED**) Check [MacOS malware detec](#macos-malware-detect)